tylerkennedy/DontTextHugo/content/faq.md

 ### Do you have an android app?

-Dont Text is only available for iOS devices.
+Dont Text is only available for iOS devices at this time.

 ### Can the app block texts on Mac computers?

 Unfortunately, Dont Text can not filter texts on Mac.
-This is a commonly requested feature, but Apple does not allow developers to build spam text filtering apps for Mac, so Dont Text only works on iOS devices (iPhone and iPad)
+This is a commonly requested feature, but Apple does not allow developers to build spam text filtering apps for Mac, so Dont Text only works on iOS devices (iPhone and iPad).

 ### How do I enable text message filtering?

 1. Download [Dont Text from the App Store](https://apps.apple.com/us/app/dont-text/id1540836811)
 2. Go to the settings app on your device
+    * (iOS 18 and later only) Go to Apps inside the Settings app
 3. Scroll down and tap on ‘Messages’
 4. Scroll down and tap on ‘Unknown & Spam’
 5. Toggle to enable ‘Filter Unknown Senders' and select Dont Text